dharmab/skyeye/docs/CONTRIBUTING.md

 I don't have this project set up to build/run/debug through VSC yet- but it's possible to do interactive debugging with [Delve](https://github.com/go-delve/delve) by running `skyeye.exe` through `dlv --headless --listen=:2345 exec skyeye.exe...` and then attaching VSC to a remote debugger on port 2345.

-### Linux
+### Linux/macOS

-🐧 Use your favorite editor.
+🐧 🍎 Use your favorite editor.
 Build with `make`/`go`.
 Debug with Delve or your IDE.

+If your preferred editor is Visual Studio Code, copy `.vscode/settings-linux.json` to `.vscode/settings.json`.

 Wow, that was easy!

 ## Test

 The canonical way to run the unit tests is by running `make test`.
 This can run tests for code that uses CGO. **This is the gate used for MR checks.**

 I have made an effort to structure packages so that CGO is never imported directly or indirectly within packages that aren't directly related to the Speech-To-Text and Text-To-Speech models.
-This means that most tests can be run though Visual Studio Code without the complexity and performance hit of CGO. **This is the easiest way to test and debug on during development.**
+This means that most tests can be run though Visual Studio Code without the complexity and performance hit of CGO. **This is the easiest way to test and debug during development.**

 ## Project Layout and Key Files